ALMSIVI/novel-tools-py/docs/design.md

 ## Output structures

 There are currently two support "structure files": a csv list and a Table of Contents (toc).
-TOC is more human readable, but lacks a lot of information about the data itself, so it is advised to use csv lists if you can.
+TOC is more human-readable, but lacks a lot of information about the data itself, so it is advised to use csv lists if you can.

 ## Initializing the units